IncredibleLego/GoPong/README.md

 - ScreenDraw() method must be simpler with less passed values
 - Change menu and positioning after resizing
 - Menu position relative to number of options?
-- Make moveInterval inside menu an option calculated using menuoptions per second and remove that option

 - PAUSEMENU
     - Gamescene blurred in the background (like popups)